SQL Database Threat Detection

 SQL Threat Detection detects anomalous activities indicating unusual and potentially harmful attempts to access or exploit databases.

 SQL Threat Detection provides a new layer of security, which enables customers to detect and respond to potential threats as they occur by providing security alerts on anomalous activities.
-Users will receive an alert upon suspicious database activities, potential vulnerabilities, and SQL injection attacks, as well as anomalous database access patterns.
+Users receive an alert upon suspicious database activities, potential vulnerabilities, and SQL injection attacks, as well as anomalous database access patterns.
 SQL Threat Detection alerts provide details of suspicious activity and recommend action on how to investigate and mitigate the threat.
 Users can explore the suspicious events using SQL Database Auditing to determine if they result from an attempt to access, breach, or exploit data in the database.
 Threat Detection makes it simple to address potential threats to the database without the need to be a security expert or manage advanced security monitoring systems.

 For example, SQL injection is one of the common Web application security issues on the Internet, used to attack data-driven applications.
 Attackers take advantage of application vulnerabilities to inject malicious SQL statements into application entry fields, breaching or modifying data in the database.